Representative 535% APR.

 - The period over which you want to repay the loan.
 With most lenders, you have the option to repay over a period of three to twelve months.

 - The frequency of your repayments.
-If you are paid weekly, it would be wise to seek out a lender who will allow you to repay your loan in weekly instalments.
+If you are paid weekly, it could be better to find a lender who will allow you to repay your loan in weekly instalments.
 However, many lenders only allow monthly repayments.

 - The amount you will be repaying every week or month.
 Use the calculators on the loan provider’s website to discover exactly how much your repayments will be.
 Make sure they fit in with your budget.